Accountant

 Tailor Your CV: Make sure your CV highlights relevant experience and skills specific to accounting.
 Include any certifications, software proficiency (like QuickBooks or Microsoft Dynamics GP), and your educational background in Accounting or related fields.

 Craft a Strong Cover Letter: Your cover letter should reflect your understanding of the role and the company.
-Mention how your skills align with the responsibilities outlined in the job description, such as preparing financial statements or assisting audits.
+Mention how your skills align with the responsibilities outlined in the job description, such as preparing financial statements and maintaining accounting controls.

-Showcase Relevant Experience: If you have prior experience in accounting, internships, or relevant coursework, make sure to detail these in your application.
-Highlight any specific achievements or projects that demonstrate your capabilities.
+Showcase Relevant Experience: If you have prior experience in accounting, internships, or relevant projects, be sure to detail these in your application.
+Highlight any specific achievements or contributions that demonstrate your ability to handle financial records and compliance.

 How to prepare for a job interview at Alison